 Also from Futurama is the following dialogue (roughly):

-Leela: No, that's Soylent Cola.
+Leela: No, there's already a soda like that - Soylent Cola.

 Fry: Oh... how's it taste?